10 Popular Coworking Spaces in the Arab World

 Cloud 5 (Beirut)

-Last week, Solidere launched Cloud 5, an emerging coworking space for startups and entrepreneurs, offering access to high-speed internet and a comfortable, convenient workspace in Beirut’s city center.
-The space will be a combination of workspaces and coworking space, with three startups already set to fill parts of the venue; Vinelab, Procomix, and Wamda.
-The space’s development was led by Richard Azoury, in coordination with Wamda, to be a catalyzing spot for entrepreneurship and collaboration.
-Wamda will be relocating to the space in the coming month to join an atmosphere of excited and innovative entrepreneurs.
+Launched by Solidere last November, Cloud 5 offers startups and entrepreneurs access to high-speed internet and a comfortable, convenient workspace in Beirut’s city center.
+Several startups are currently working there, including Vinelab, Procomix, and Wamda.
+Its development was led by Richard Azoury, in coordination with Wamda, to be a catalyzing spot for entrepreneurship and collaboration.

 The District (Cairo)